adamc45/CoinTracker/README.md

 3) Run `python create_tables.py` to generate all the tables
 4) Run `python populate_tables.py` to populate in some test data

 Now you should be able to start up server.
-For me, that woudl be running on http://127.0.0.1:5000/
+For me, that would be running on http://127.0.0.1:5000/

 The algorithim question included in the requirements can be hit at the root url.
 It's expecting get request with a user_id query parameter.
 A possible example that can be run via curl: